 Allowing The Observer to Observe

 The goal of these techniques is to bring the real you into the place of conscious observation.
-Doing so will increase both internal and external perception as it expands our awareness.
+Doing so will increase internal and external perception as it expands our awareness.
 Your self-observation is the key to improving the bandwidth of awareness.

 Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-We offer this curriculum through our individually tailored virtual learning academy and our traditional face-to-face sessions.
+We offer this curriculum through our individually tailored virtual learning academy and traditional face-to-face sessions.
 It reflects what Joseph Campbell called the Hero’s Journey (2).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.

 (1) George Ivanovich Gurdjieff, Wikipedia

 (2) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia